epfl-ada/ada-2023-project-onsecalme123/README.md

 Readme.md file containing the detailed project proposal (up to 1000 words).
 Your README.md should contain:
 Title
-Abstract: A 150 word description of the project idea and goals.
+bstract: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?
 Research Questions: A list of research questions you would like to address during the project.
 Proposed additional datasets (if any): List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.
 Methods